uyuni-project/uyuni-rfc/accepted/00000-http-api.md

 Spark provides 3 common ways to attach data to a request.
 Named route parameters that are part of the base URL, querystring parameters, or the payload itself.

-For primitive types, either route parameters or querystring parameters may be used.
-The desired method shall be specified using a parameter annotation in the handler method signature (explained below).
+For primitive types, either querystring parameters or the request body may be used.

-For complex types, the request payload of type `JSON` must be used.
+To pass parameters for a request, the request payload of type `JSON` shall be used.
 The Spark route wrapper shall unpack the payload using the `GSON` library.
+The top level structure of the JSON must be an object that contains all the parameters as properties with matching names.

+Primitive parameter types may optionally be passed via the query string.
+This allows passing of parameters with GET requests as well.

 The exposed HTTP routes shall follow the same namespace-method structure with a few extensions:

 ```
-/rhn/manager/api/namespace/method[/:route/:params][?query=params]
+/rhn/manager/api/namespace/[namespace/]method[?query=params]
 ```

 On each request, the Spark route wrapper shall unpack both types of arguments in the request, deserialize the payload, and call the appropriate handler method with unpacked arguments.

-To provide a uniform approach to handler registration, Java annotations can be used to specify a method as an endpoint handler.
-These annotations can be interpreted during initialization to register all the handlers to both frameworks.
-As a side benefit, all the handler classes in a predetermined package tree can be automatically identified, without the need to add them in a list manually.

-Java annotations shall also be used to determine attributes of an endpoint, such as whether it is a read-only method or not.
+Java annotations shall be used to determine attributes of an endpoint, such as whether it is a read-only method or not.

 Below is an example of such an annotation structure:

-#### @ApiHandler("namespace") Target=Class

-A class marked with this annotation will be registered as the handler of the specified namespace in the XMLRPC framework.
-The class will further be inspected on initialization to discover any annotated handler methods.
-Found methods will be registered to Spark as route handlers.

-#### @XmlRpcApiEndpoint Target=Method
-#### @HttpApiEndpoint Target=Method
+#### @ApiIgnore Target=Method

-Each of these annotations shall mark a method to act as a handler for one of the APIs.

-**HTTP:** These methods will be registered to Spark as route handlers during initialization.

-**XMLRPC:** `BaseHandler` will search for a requested method in a list of methods annotated with `@XmlRpcApiEndpoint` in the class during a request.

-In most cases, both annotations shall be used together.
-Exclusive use of any of them shall be reserved for edge cases where the endpoint is not applicable to the specific protocol.
+The methods annotated with `@ApiIgnore` shall be ignored by the handler registry in both HTTP and XMLRPC.
+This will replace the `@xmlrpc.ignore` JavaDoc tag that is being used for this purpose in XMLRPC.

 #### @ReadOnly Target=Method